 The Club is located less than 10 minutes from downtown Dallas on Great Trinity Forest Way, and the facilities include an 18-hole championship golf course, a world-class practice academy, and a short course, all designed by Coore and Crenshaw.

-Trinity Forest is the new home of the PGA TOUR’s AT&T Byron Nelson and annually hosts an NCAA invitational tournament and additional high-profile professional and amateur events.
+Trinity Forest annually hosts an NCAA invitational tournament and additional high-profile professional and amateur events.
 The Club is also the home course for SMU’s golf team.

-The land which the course occupies today began as a wasted and unusable landfill, and the City of Dallas sat in default on a state-mandated requirement to remediate the land, at an approximate cost of $12 million.
+The land which the course occupies today began as an unusable landfill and the City of Dallas was obligated by the State to spend an estimated $12 million to remediate it.
 By partnering with the golf course developers, the City reduced its remediation burden to roughly $4 million and used the remaining funds to invest in community projects, such as improved roads and utility systems which serve the surrounding area and Trinity River Audubon Center.
 In addition, working with the Audubon Center, the course completed one of the largest restorations of the native Blackland Prairie, one of the most endangered eco-systems in North America.

 The golf course opened for play in October 2016 and the clubhouse was completed in October 2017.
-In May 2018, the vision of this partnership reaches a zenith milestone as the course hosts the first PGA TOUR event to be played in the City of Dallas in several decades.
-With the development of this new facility, the Salesmanship Club of Dallas secured AT&T as a title sponsor for their annual PGA TOUR tournament.
-The tournament serves as the primary fundraiser for Momentous Institute, the nonprofit owned and operated by the Salesmanship Club.
-The AT&T Byron Nelson has an estimated economic impact of $50 million annually.
+In May 2018, the vision of this partnership reached a zenith milestone as the course hosted the first PGA TOUR event to be played in the City of Dallas in several decades.

 As a stakeholder in the project, SMU made a significant contribution to southern Dallas by committing $6 million to build a new practice and training facility for the SMU men’s and women’s golf teams.
-Trinity Forest is their home course and annually hosts a national collegiate event.
-And finally, the project houses a learning facility for The First Tee of Greater Dallas which teaches young people valuable life lessons, along with how to play this great game of golf.
-Over a thousand underserved and at risk Dallas area youth will benefit from these character-building lessons.
+Trinity Forest is their home course and annually hosts a two national collegiate invitationals.
+And finally, the project includes a learning facility for The First Tee of Greater Dallas which teaches young people valuable life lessons, along with how to play this great game of golf.
+Over a thousand under-served and at-risk Dallas area youth will benefit from these character-building lessons.